 Selected experience includes:

-- Acting for Desjardins in the defence of vacation pay class action, and specifically, brought and won a motion to sequence a summary judgment motion prior to certification under section 4.1 of the reformed Class Proceedings Act.
+- Acting for a large bank in the defence of vacation pay class action, and specifically, brought and won a motion to sequence a summary judgment motion prior to certification under section 4.1 of the reformed Class Proceedings Act.

-- Acting for Pretium Resources Inc. in upholding the first decision on the merits of a class action for secondary market representation under Part XXIII.1 of the Securities Act and the first of its kind in Canada.
+- Acting for a natural resources company in upholding the first decision on the merits of a class action for secondary market representation under Part XXIII.1 of the Securities Act and the first of its kind in Canada.
 The decision provides valuable guidance for issuers on the materiality analysis and it expands the availability of the reasonable investigation defence.

-Amanda regularly advises political parties, corporations, non-profits, and executives on their legal obligations regarding conflicts of interest, election financing, political advertising, and lobbying compliance.
+Amanda along with her colleagues in this group have elite experience advising on novel regulatory regimes and major commercial projects with government stakeholders.
+She also regularly advises political parties, corporations, non-profits, and executives on their legal obligations regarding conflicts of interest, election financing, political advertising, and lobbying compliance.

 From 2019 to 2021, Amanda was one of the Attorney General of Ontario’s most trusted advisors.
 She served as a senior leader in Ontario’s justice sector, with a reputation for rapidly transforming and modernizing service delivery.
 Amanda had the unique role of advising the Attorney General as both a Cabinet Minister charged with strategy, policy, and procurements, and Chief Legal Officer of the Executive Council, managing litigation and legal risk for the government.
 Amanda played a leading role in the passage of numerous bills; namely the overhaul to the Class Proceedings Act and Election Finances Act.